ryanofsky/bitcoin/doc/multiprocess.md

 ## Build Option

-On Unix systems, the `-DWITH_MULTIPROCESS=ON` build option can be passed to build the supplemental `bitcoin-node` and `bitcoin-gui` multiprocess executables.
+The `-DBUILD_MULTIPROCESS=ON` build option, supported on Unix systems, can be passed to build the supplemental `bitcoin-node` and `bitcoin-gui` multiprocess executables.

 ## Debugging